 - whether the transformation request relates to all the goods and services in the international registration and, if not, a list of goods and services to which the transformation request relates, and their respective class numbers.

 The list of goods or services may not be broader than those cancelled on the NZD.

 If your NZD has been issued with a report that refuses protection for its goods and/or services, and the deadline to respond to this report has passed, you can make a request for Continued Processing of that NZD.
 This applies whether a total or partial refusal report was issued.
 There is no charge for this service.

 You can enter a request for continued processing via our case management system.
 A request for continued processing must be made in the two months following the expiry of the deadline to respond.
 The request must include a substantive response to all outstanding objections as set out in the most recent refusal report.

 In cases where a partial refusal was issued and a request for continued processing is not received, the NZD will be accepted for the list of goods or services which were not refused.

 You will need the following information to make a request for Continued Processing of an NZD:

 - The New Zealand trade mark number of the NZD and

 - The documentation addressing all outstanding objections.

 Note: Extensions to the two-month deadline for requesting continued processing are not possible.
-Continued processing may only be used once for each application.
-Once an application is accepted, continued processing does not apply.
-If the acceptance of a mark after continued processing results in two similar or identical marks co-existing on the register, we will not revoke the later mark's acceptance.
+Continued processing can only be requested once for each application, and does not apply once an application has been accepted.
+If the acceptance of a trade mark after continued processing results in two similar marks co-existing on the register, we will not revoke the later mark's acceptance.